 I said, “He should be deeper than the linebacker.”

 The next play was to be sweep right and I’m expected to toss it to Johnny James.
-When it came time to toss it; the opposition were already going after James so I tucked the ball in and ran with it.
+When it came time to toss the ball; the opposition was already going after James so I tucked the ball under my arms and ran with it.
 I gained five yards when I was hit from both sides.
 The funny thing was they hit me at the same time which caused me not to fall immediately.
 I stumbled ahead until I regained my balance.
-Luckily I fell into the end zone for a touchdown.
+Luckily I finally fell into the end zone for a touchdown.
 The score was now 17-27.

 Our defense was good enough to eventually stop Bridgewater.
 I was badly bruised, but I could play.
 But they stopped us this time.
 It was the second time we got the ball back that we were able to move the ball.
 I was now enough of a threat, Johnny James could again successfully run with the ball.
 He gained 24 yards in three plays.
 But now in two downs, they kept us to three yards and we needed at least seven yards to gain a first down and keep the ball.